Shannon Manning

 Bio

-My laboratory studies the molecular epidemiology and evolutionary genetics of infectious diseases, namely those caused by diarrheagenic Escherichia coli and Streptococcus agalactiae.
-We apply molecular biology, epidemiological and evolutionary methods to answer questions about pathogenesis, emergence, virulence, evolution, and transmission of pathogens in human and animal populations.
-Our studies of both Shiga toxin-producing E. coli (STEC) O157:H7 and S. agalactiae are similar in that the phylogenetic analysis of genomic data and the subsequent epidemiological analysis identified specific strain types to be more important for disease.
-Most of our current and future research projects are associated with these key findings that will ultimately enhance our understanding of how genetic variation contributes to clinical illness.
+We study the genomic epidemiology and evolution of infectious diseases, namely those caused by diarrheagenic Escherichia coli and group B Streptococcus (GBS).
+We use 'omics tools as well as microbiology and molecular biology methods to answer questions about pathogenesis, emergence, virulence, evolution, and transmission of pathogens in human and animal populations.
+Our studies of both Shiga toxin-producing E. coli (STEC) O157:H7 and GBS are similar in that the genomic and epidemiological analyses uncovered specific strain types to be more important for disease.
+Most of our current and future research projects are associated with these key findings that can enhance our understanding of how genetic variation contributes to clinical illness.
+In addition, some of our recent studies have focused on determining how antibiotics and other perturbations impact the gut microbiome.

 ###Education